We Shall Remember

 I wear my poppy with pride (if not some pain from the straight pin that keeps sticking me when I put my jacket on, but that shows I may not have been cut out to be in the military if I am worried about being stuck with a straight pin).

-This picture shows to those of you who are not sure what I am talking about.
-The poppy is the symbol for Remembrance day, and we wear it proudly.
+This picture shows to those who are unsure what I am talking about.
+The poppy is the symbol for Remembrance Day, and we wear it proudly.

 Thank you to those present and former members of the Canadian and British Armed Forces, who have made the ultimate sacrifice, we remember you, and you have our humble thanks.